Page Setting

 Global and Local resources:

-defined in the config changes.
+Cached indefinitely, until thevalidity-keydefined in the config changes.
 Refer to the Config No expiration is applied unless explicitly declared. -

 Contextual resources:

-Cached with a single-use policy by default, even without explicitttl
+Cached with a single-use policy by default, even without explicitttl.

 Summary

-is optional but recommended for dynamic resources.- Strategies:
+ttlis optional but recommended for dynamic resources.- Strategies:

 - transient → expires after a duration (

-) or at a given date/time. - single-use → removed from cache immediately after first use.
+transient-value) or at a given date/time. - single-use → removed from cache immediately after first use.

 - transient → expires after a duration (